 - fine sea salt and freshly ground black pepper

-Cut the beef chuck into small cubes, about 2 cm/ 0.7 inches.
-Give them onto paper towels and pat them dry with more paper towels.
+- Cut the beef chuck into small cubes, about 2 cm/ 0.7 inches.
+Place them onto paper towels and pat them dry with more paper towels.
 Chop the onions very finely.
 Chop the pepper and the tomatoes as well.

-Melt some of the lard (or oil) in a Dutch oven or heavy bottomed stewing pot.
+- Melt some of the lard (or oil) in a Dutch oven or heavy-bottomed stewing pot.
 Fry the beef cubes in 2 or 3 batches, depending on the size of your Dutch oven.
 Fry for about 5 minutes per batch or until nicely browned on all sides.
 Add more of the lard before each batch.
-Give the fried beef cubes to a plate and set aside.
+Transfer the fried beef cubes to a plate and set them aside.

 - Add about 1 teaspoon more lard to the pot and fry the chopped onions until very lightly colored, about 5 minutes, stirring often and keeping an eye on them.
 If they threaten to catch, add a splash of water and continue cooking.

 - Add the garlic, chopped peppers, tomatoes, and bay leaves and cook for about 3-4 minutes, stirring a few times in between.